exgnosis/RocketBootCamp-Prep/Week 2 - OOP and SOLID Principles/4. SOLID Principles and Clean Design/Instructor/Test/SOLIDQuiz.md

 1. One large interface for all clients
 2. Interfaces must never be changed
 3. **_Splitting interfaces into smaller, specific ones_**
-4. Every class must implement all interfaces
+4. Every class must implement at least interface
 5. Do not know

 ---